Enhancing Patient Comfort: The Benefits of Deep Sedation in Dental Care

 Sedation vs. anesthesia

 Deep, moderate or light sedation are all forms of anesthesia.
 Local and general anesthesia are additional forms of anesthetic used during dental procedures.
 The treatment region is made numb by local anesthetic.
-Throughout the procedure, you are awake and attentive.
-Because it induces a brief state of forgetfulness in which you become insensitive to pain without losing awareness, it is frequently referred to as “twilight.”
+Throughout the procedure, patients are awake and attentive.
+Because it induces a brief state of forgetfulness in which you become insensitive to pain without losing awareness, it is frequently referred to as "twilight."

 Who should use it